LGBTQ culture in St. Louis: History

-pre-1950
+Pre-1950

 Prior to European colonization, the region was inhabited by members of the Mississippian, Illini, Missouria, and Osage peoples.
 Understandings of gender and sexuality differ among indigenous cultures.
 While much ancestral knowledge has been lost through colonization and forced assimilation, it is known that the Osage recognized Mixu'ga, one of the identities under the modern two-spirit umbrella.
 Despite the Indian Removal Act and other attempts to displace indigenous people, members of the Osage nation continue to reside in the area and are working to preserve Sugarloaf Mound.

-A St. Louis medical textbook publisher released The Story of a Life, the first recognized American homosexual autobiography in 1901.
+A St. Louis medical textbook publisher released The Story of a Life, the first recognized American homosexual autobiography, in 1901.
 The author, using the pseudonym Claude Hartland, wrote about his mental health and experiences with doctors related to sexuality and gender identity as well as descriptions of homosexual social life in downtown St. Louis.

-1950-1960s
+1950–1960s

 In the late 1950s, a competition for "female impersonators" called Miss Fannie's Ball was organized by the Jolly Jesters social club, with proceeds going to St. Louis African American institutions.
 The event is a continuing annual Halloween night celebration that has been hosted at various venues, including Masonic Prince Hall Grand Lodge and Chase Park Plaza.

 During the Halloween festivities of 1969, nine young people were arrested without explanation while leaving the Onyx Room, one of the most popular gay bars of the time.
 At the station they were charged for "masquerading" (i.e. appearing publicly in women's clothing).
 Dressing in clothing not in accordance with one's perceived sex had been prohibited by a municipal ordinance since 1864.
-Arrests at LGBT establishments were common, but the events of that Halloween ignited the first recorded protest by gay activists in St. Louis.
+Arrests at LGBTQ establishments were common, but the events of that Halloween ignited the first recorded protest by gay activists in St. Louis.
 The Mandrake Society, the first gay rights group of St. Louis, mobilized the community.
 They spread news of the arrests by phone to gather supporters at police headquarters, assisted with bail, and hired legal representation.
 The charges were eventually dropped, marking a significant victory for St. Louis gay rights activists.
 The 1969 Halloween arrests are sometimes referred to as "St. Louis' Stonewall" because of its importance as a flash-point of community resistance and organization.

 In 1968, Laud Humphreys presented his research on male-male sexual activities in public restrooms in Forest Park, later published as the controversial Tearoom Trade.

-1970-1980s
+1970–1980s

 Places known to be gathering sites for lesbians, including a bar and coffeehouse in south city, were firebombed in the 1970s.

 In 1972, Goldstein Johnson challenged the city's masquerading law with support from the ACLU of Missouri.
 Johnson had been arrested twice and served 45 days at the city workhouse for wearing women's clothes.
 Johnson was murdered before a decision could be made.
-More than 200 masquerading arrests were made from 1970 up to when the law was successfully overturned in 1986.
+More than 200 masquerading arrests were made from 1970 up to when the law was successfully overturned in 1986 with plaintiff Michael Shreves, also known as drag queen Michelle McCausland.